KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/css-guide/css-intro.md

 title: Introduction to CSS
 ---

-## Overview
+## Goal

-In this chapter, we are going to...

-- Understand what is CSS
+- ⚡ Understand what is CSS
-- Try CSS
+- 🔥 Try CSS
-- Learn CSS syntax
+- 🌻 Learn CSS syntax

 ## What is CSS ?